 Where to work out:

-I have not personally used any of the machines in the fitness center, but they seem to be state-of-the-art and very popular.
-I'm also not sure how the price of a monthly membership here compares to other fitness centers downtown, if you are merely interested in the machines only.
+The machines in the fitness center seem to be state-of-the-art and very popular.
+I'm not sure how the price of a monthly membership here compares to other fitness centers downtown, if you are merely interested in the machines only.
 I know that Chase Legacy Center's "Fitness Zone" on east 10th Street has very reasonable rates, but they do not provide child care, and I think that is a factor in most other downtown exercise clubs & centers apart from the YMCA.

 Where to see a family doctor:

 CityWay Family & Sports Medicine is located in the northeast wing of the building.
 It's part of the St. Francis healthcare system, and there are two family doctors in the practice.
-When we visited last year, the whole office staff was very cheerful, positive and kid-friendly.
+When we visited for checkups, the whole office staff was very cheerful, positive and kid-friendly.